Defining $\mathbb{Z}$ in $\mathbb{Q}$: is universally definable in

 \section{${\mathbb Z}$ is universally definable in ${\mathbb Q}$}

 Hilbert's 10th problem was to find a general algorithm for deciding, given any $n$ and any polynomial $f\in {\mathbb Z} [x_1,\ldots ,x_n]$, whether or not $f$ has a zero in ${\mathbb Z}^n$.
 Building on earlier work by Martin Davis, Hilary Putnam and Julia Robinson, Yuri Matiyasevich proved in 1970 that there can be no such algorithm.
 In particular, the existential first-order theory Th$_\exists ({\mathbb Z})$ of ${\mathbb Z}$ (in the language of rings ${\cal L}:=\{+, \cdot; 0,1\}$) is undecidable.
-Hilbert's 10th problem over ${\mathbb Q}$, i.e. the question whether Th$_\exists ({\mathbb Q})$ is decidable, is still open.
+Hilbert's 10th problem over ${\mathbb Q}$, i.e., the question whether Th$_\exists ({\mathbb Q})$ is decidable, is still open.

-If one had an {\bf existential} (or {\bf diophantine}) definition of ${\mathbb Z}$ in ${\mathbb Q}$ (i.e. a definition by an existential 1st-order ${\cal L}$-formula), then Th$_\exists ({\mathbb Z})$ would be interpretable in Th$_\exists ({\mathbb Q})$, and the answer would, by Matiyasevich's Theorem, again be no. But it is still open whether ${\mathbb Z}$ is existentially definable in ${\mathbb Q}$, and, in fact, towards the end of the paper we provide strong reasons why it shouldn't (Theorem \ref{notex}).
+If one had an {\bf existential} (or {\bf diophantine}) definition of ${\mathbb Z}$ in ${\mathbb Q}$ (i.e., a definition by an existential 1st-order ${\cal L}$-formula), then Th$_\exists ({\mathbb Z})$ would be interpretable in Th$_\exists ({\mathbb Q})$, and the answer would, by Matiyasevich's Theorem, again be no. But it is still open whether ${\mathbb Z}$ is existentially definable in ${\mathbb Q}$, and, in fact, towards the end of the paper we provide a reason why it should not (Corollary \ref{notex}).

-The earliest 1st-order definition of ${\mathbb Z}$ in ${\mathbb Q}$, due to Julia Robinson ([R]) can be expressed by an $\forall\exists\forall$-formula of the shape
+The earliest 1st-order definition of ${\mathbb Z}$ in ${\mathbb Q}$, due to Julia Robinson ([R]), can be expressed by an $\forall\exists\forall$-formula of the shape

-for some $f\in {\mathbb Z}[t;x_1,x_2;y_1,\ldots ,y_7; z_1,\ldots,z_6]$, i.e. for any $t\in {\mathbb Q}$,
+for some $f\in {\mathbb Z}[t;x_1,x_2;y_1,\ldots ,y_7; z_1,\ldots,z_6]$, i.e., for any $t\in {\mathbb Q}$,

 Recently, Bjorn Poonen ([P1]) managed to find an $\forall\exists$-definition with 2 universal and 7 existential quantifiers.
 In this paper we present an $\forall$-definition of ${\mathbb Z}$ in ${\mathbb Q}$.
-To look out for such a creature may well be excused by, and, indeed, was founded on, the following rather basic \\ {\bf Observation 0} {\em If there is an existential definition of ${\mathbb Z}$ in ${\mathbb Q}$ then there is also a universal one.} \\ {\em Proof:} If ${\mathbb Z}$ is diophantine in ${\mathbb Q}$ then so is
+To search for such a creature is motivated by the following \\ {\bf Observation 0.} {\em If there is an existential definition of ${\mathbb Z}$ in ${\mathbb Q}$ then there is also a universal one.} \\ {\em Proof:} If ${\mathbb Z}$ is diophantine in ${\mathbb Q}$ then so is